 In order to place wagers, the user must typically supply a personal identification code to the totalisator 102 (FIG. 1) at which the user maintains an account.
-The personal identification code is transmitted using the transaction data comtification code to totalisator 102 (FIG. 1) when placing a wager, the totalisator 102 (FIG. 1) can ensure that the user's personal identification code matches an authorized code, and can verify the user's account balance prior to authorizing the wager.
+The personal identification code is transmitted using the transaction data communication circuitry 166.
+By transmitting the personal identification code to totalisator 102 (FIG. 1) when placing a wager, the totalisator 102 (FIG. 1) can ensure that the user's personnel identification code matches an authorized code, and can verify the user's account balance prior to authorizing the wager.
 As an added measure of security, user terminal 122 preferably also has a non-volatile storage device 169, which is used to maintain a local account balance and which contains a user's personal identification code.
-Suitable nonvolatile storage devices include magnetic stripe cards and electronic hardware keys.
+Suitable non-volatile storage devices include magnetic stripe cards and electronic hardware keys.
 Physical keys can also be used to provide additional security, if desired.

 Preferably, non-volatile storage device 169 includes a smart card interface 168 that accepts smart card 170.
 Smart card interface 168 allows account and account verification information to be stored on smart card 170.
 Smart card 170 must be inserted in smart card interface 168 in order to place a wager.
-Thus, if a user removes the smart card 170, no wagers can be placed against that user's account by a third party, even if the user's personal identification code is by pressing an appropriate "enter" button on remote control 156.
+Thus, if a user removes the smart card 170, no wagers can be placed against that user's account by a third party, even if the user's personal identification code is known by that party.

+In operation, user terminal 122 displays various menus of options on monitor 126 (FIG. 1).
+The menus can be invoked by pressing an appropriate "enter" button on remote control 156.
 Remote control 156 also has cursor keys that allow the user to cursor forward and backward and up and down through the menus.
 In order to leave the system, the user presses an "exit" button on remote control 156.